|Northampton County Area Agency on Aging

 Nursing Home Respite Services - respite for overnight absences of caregivers.

-Personal Care/Personal Assistance Service - in-home help with bathing and other personal hygiene, laundry, shopping and meal preparation.
+Personal Care - in-home help with bathing and other personal hygiene, laundry, shopping and meal preparation.

 Pre-Admission Assessment - level of care determination for those considering admission to a long term care facility.

 Waiver Services - Medicaid-funded in-home services of the types listed above, and more, to maintain nursing-home eligible older adults in their homes.

 For more information or to obtain an assessment for services, please call:

 Long Term Care Ombudsman

 Human Services Building

 Bethlehem, Pa.
 18020

 1-800-322-9269 Toll Free

 ADVISORY COUNCIL OF THE NORTHAMPTON COUNTY AREA AGENCY ON AGING